francoisfaubert/docker-php-node-win10-workspace/README.md

 # Installation

-* Save [this file](https://raw.githubusercontent.com/francoisfaubert/docker-php-node-win10-workspace/master/Vagrantfile) to `Vagrantfile` saved the root of your project's directory
+* Save [this file](https://raw.githubusercontent.com/francoisfaubert/docker-php-node-win10-workspace/master/Vagrantfile) as a `Vagrantfile` saved at the root of your project's directory
 * Run `vagrant up`

 # Updates